 If an attorney talks about their approval rates instead of their plan for your case, it may be a red flag.
 A law firm can pick and choose which clients they take in order to get a high approval rate – or even drop claims that they might lose to keep their number high.
-When you are looking to hire a disability lawyer, remember that their win-loss statistics don’t mean as much as their plan for how they will help YOU.
+When you are looking to hire a social security disability lawyer, remember that their win-loss statistics don’t mean as much as their plan for how they will help YOU.

 Communication and Professionalism

-If you cannot work due to a disability, your disability case is very important.
+If you cannot work due to a disability, your social security disability case is very important.
 While Social Security disability attorneys are often very busy, they should communicate with you regularly and professionally.
 If you get the sense that a law firm doesn’t want to take the time to answer your questions or if you never get timely return calls, then it might be time to look for a different disability advocate.

 By their nature, Social Security disability claims involve a lot of paperwork.
 A lawyer should have a good system for handling this, from making records requests to ensuring that your forms are submitted on time.
 If the law firm doesn’t have an effective case management system, then you may want to look for another attorney.